BRUTAL FACTS AND MYTHS ABOUT LYME DISEASE

 As a rule - you must be diagnosed / labelled with something, so it basically means being treated for a different neurological condition or other medical conditions and awaiting the destiny of meeting the Creator in a slow and agonising process.

-We all know that the Lyme Disease is on par with cancer, so I believe no further comment is required.
-However for many of those that you know who think it's just a flu-like disease direct them to the link below:
+Most know that Lyme Disease is a very serious illness so I believe no further comment is required.
+However for many of those that you know who think it's just a flu-like disease here are some important points:

 - Other blood tests - Western Blot, PCR (Polymer Chain Reaction), LTT (Lymphocyte Transformation Test) are in my view probably as accurate as 70%, 85% and 90% respectively.
 So there is still a large margin of error.
 The reason - there are some 300 strains of Lyme disease and the laboratory testing for Lyme uses only several of the most common stains of Lyme spirochetes (mostly local to where you live) in detecting antibodies in your blood samples.
 Also - your body my have no antibodies in your blood at the time of sampling mainly due to Lyme being "buried" deeper in your body tissue - not present in your blood stream.
 So - this is the reason why the blood tests fail this often.There are volumes of data and internet sources where accuracy levels of above tests are often disputed - so from my point of view I need to make all reading these statistics aware that the numbers presented above are subjective and can differ from true.
 By doing your own research you should make your own evaluations.